Foraminiferatrv/obsidian/General Programming/Terms.md

 A binding is often associated with a [[Scope|scope]].
 Some languages allow re-creating bindings (also called redeclaring) within the same scope, while others don't; in JavaScript, whether bindings can be redeclared depends on the construct used to create the binding.
 ___
+### Lexical scope

+**Lexical scope** is a fundamental concept in programming that determines the accessibility of variables and functions within a program.
+In simple terms, the lexical scope is the scope of a variable or function based on where it is defined in the source code.
+The scope is determined by the placement of variables and functions in the code, and it remains the same throughout the execution of the program.
+___